CenturyLinkCloud/PublicKB/Servers/how-to-change-a-server-administrator-password.md

   "contentIsHTML": true
 }}}

-<p>This can be done quite easily through the&nbsp;<a href="https://control.tier3.com/">Tier 3 Control Portal</a>.
+<p>This can be done quite easily through the&nbsp;<a href="https://control.tier3.com/">CenturyLink Cloud Control Portal</a>.
 There are a couple of pre-requisites that you will need to be able to perform this task:</p>
 <ol>
   <li>First you must have an account which has Admin access for your company.&nbsp;&nbsp;</li>
   <li>Next you will need to have the original password for the server which was sent to you when your server was created.
 If this password has changed you will need to contact the&nbsp;<a href="mailto:noc@tier3.com">NOC</a>&nbsp;and this will create